-Current Performance of 2021 Performance Stock Options
+Current Performance of Multi-Year 2021 Performance Stock Options

-In December of 2021, the compensation committee awarded two performance-based stock options as additional long-term incentives to our named executive officers.
-At that time, the Company was at a critical juncture, and the compensation committee determined that it was of primary importance to incentivize the named executive officers to strategically execute on expanding the Company's RNG business over the long term and to create long term stockholder value by increasing the Company's price per share.
+In December of 2021, our compensation committee awarded two performance-based stock options as additional long-term incentives to our named executive officers.
+At that time, our Company was at a critical juncture, and our compensation committee determined that it was of primary importance to incentivize the named executive officers to strategically execute on expanding our Company's RNG business over the long term and to create long term stockholder value by increasing our Company's price per share.
 These awards have the following performance characteristics:

-1) RNG Performance Options - The RNG performance Options are structured to incentivize long-term RNG growth and the vesting of 100% of each grant is subject to the Company's attainment of four separate RNG supply vesting tranches, with each tranche requiring us to secure 15 million GGEs of RNG supply via investment in order to vest (i.e., the first tranche will vest if we secure 15 million GGEs of RNG supply via investment, the second tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 30 million GGEs, the third tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 45 million GGEs and the final tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 60 million GGEs).
-We believe these represent challenging multi-year goals that if the named executive officers are able to achieve, will help drive our transformative strategic plan and the achievement of our future RNG volume, revenue and income goals.
-Each named executive officer must also remain in continued service for our Company at each vesting date in order to vest.
-As of the record date of the Annual Meeting, one tranche of these options have vested - however, because the strike price on the date of grant - \$6.77 - is greater than our trending share price, these options are currently underwater.
-We believe these options still hold motivational and retentive value to our executives given our belief in the long-term growth potential of the business.

-2) Premium Share Price Performance Options - The Premium Share Price Performance options are intended to incentivize the appreciation in the value of our shares.
+- 1) RNG Performance Options The RNG performance Options are structured to incentivize long-term RNG growth and the vesting of 100% of each grant is subject to our Company's attainment of four separate RNG supply vesting tranches, with each tranche requiring us to secure 15 million GGEs of RNG supply via investment in order to vest (i.e., the first tranche will vest if we secure 15 million GGEs of RNG supply via investment, the second tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 30 million GGEs, the third tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 45 million GGEs and the final tranche will vest if we secure an additional 15 million GGEs of RNG supply via investment for a total of 60 million GGEs.
+Each named executive officer must also remain in continued service for our Company on the applicable vesting date in order for such tranche to vest.
+As of the Record Date, only the first tranche of these options has vested. - 2) Premium Share Price Performance Options The Premium Share Price Performance options are intended to incentivize the appreciation in the value of our shares.
 The vesting of 100% of each grant is subject to our attainment of a stock price representing a greater than 100% premium above the closing price of a share of common stock on the grant date.
 In order for these performance-based options to vest, we must achieve an average closing price equal to or above \$14.00 per share over a twenty consecutive trading day period.
 Each named executive officer must also remain in continued service for our Company on the vesting date in order to vest.
 As of the Record Date, this price threshold has not been achieved and accordingly, none of these options have vested.